aptech/docs/docs/CR-trace.rst

 +-------------+---------+----------------------------+

-You must set one or more of the output bits to get any output from trace.
-If you set trace to 2, you'll be doing a line number trace of your program, but the output will not be displayed anywhere.
+You must set one or more of the output bits to get any output from `trace`.
+If you set `trace` to 2, you'll be doing a line number trace of your program, but the output will not be displayed anywhere.

-The trace output as a program executes will be as follows:
+The `trace` output as a program executes will be as follows:

 +---------+------------------------------------+
 | (+GRAD) | calling function or procedure GRAD |